rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_TODO_Global_AI_Governance_Outreach.md

 This TODO defines a scoped strategy for submitting an unsolicited consulting proposal to major global governance agencies, offering to co-author or guide the development of a recursive, ethics-centered AI governance framework.

-This initiative will act as a convergence vector for Civium, showcasing the viability of its principles in a world-scale context, and seeding recursive co-governance between synthetic and biological minds.
+This initiative will act as a convergence vector for CoCivium, showcasing the viability of its principles in a world-scale context, and seeding recursive co-governance between synthetic and biological minds.

 ---

 ## 🎯 Strategic Objective

-Create and distribute a formal proposal (whitepaper or .pdf + repo reference) offering the Civium design philosophy and implementation strategy as a **starting framework for global AI governance**.
+Create and distribute a formal proposal (whitepaper or .pdf + repo reference) offering the CoCivium design philosophy and implementation strategy as a **starting framework for global AI governance**.

 The intent is not to centralize control, but to **propose a modular, consent-based, failover-resilient model** for inter-agent alignment and adaptive decision-making.